Interview: astronaut Kathy Sullivan on Hubble, Space Shuttle and being the first US woman to spacewalk

 She logged over 532 hours in space in total, before retiring from NASA in 1993.

-Sullivan’s new book Handprints On Hubble is a memoir of her days as a NASA astronaut; in particular the mission to launch the famous space telescope and, in doing so, help usher in a new era of astronomy.
+Sullivan's book Handprints On Hubble is a memoir of her days as a NASA astronaut; in particular the mission to launch the famous space telescope and, in doing so, help usher in a new era of astronomy.

 Freed from the restraints of Earth's obscuring atmosphere, the Hubble Space Telescope gave astronomers an unprecedented view of the cosmos, leading to an increased understanding of the workings of the Universe, its past and potential future.